GRAnimated/Fireboard2/README.md

  * Flexible permission system
  * Plugin system
  * Templates (in the works, about 80% done)
- * URL rewriting, enables human-readable forum and thread URLs for public content (bit broken, can be enabled using Settings)
+ * URL rewriting, enables human-readable forum and thread URLs for public content (requires code editing to enable it as of now, and is broken for pages such as IP Search)
  * Post layouts
  * more Acmlmboard feel
  * typical messageboard features